sweattep/modern_quotes/README.md

 >The media's the most powerful entity on earth.
 They have the power

 >I believe we must document and record our own history.
 If we don't&hellip;who will

+>study Jewish culture and learn how to emulate it.
+How to work together, develop economically and make government accountable.